 Having a mantel is both a delight and a responsibility.
 Mantels are delightful because, as a rule, they are the crown of your fireplace, and are easily the focus of the room.
 They are a responsibility because…they are the focus of the room!
+Use some or all of these 5 steps to a beautiful mantel to help you create that focus.

 A mantel can be a huge part of making your home feel warm and welcoming.
 Because beauty in your home is important to you, creating a welcoming ambience is not just for friends, guests, and visitors.
 It’s just as important for you personally, your family and everyday living.